 Let’s see some examples of absolute pressure:

 Problem 1: A pressure gauge measures the pgauge reading as 31 psi.
-If the atmosphere pressure is 14.2 psi.
+If the atmospheric pressure is 14.2 psi.
 Compute the absolute pressure that corresponds to pgauge reading.

 Absolute pressure (pabs) = patm + pgauge

 Problem 2: The psia pressure instrument gives the reading as 35.8 psi.
 If the atmospheric pressure is 15 psi, calculate the corresponding guage pressure.